 Season 2 moved to the U.S. with a new blue and wood-grain set.
 The rules in Bonus Lingo so that the marked-off spaces on the board formed a pattern where 5-in-a-row could be made one one draw.
 Getting 5-in-a-row on the first draw won a grand prize, and doing so on the second or later draw won a smaller one.
 Also, for each 5-in-a-row Lingo made in the main game, the winning team also got bonus letters to use if they got stuck (likely because one team in Season 1 won only one ball, and another won zero).
 However, there was still no model, Randy Thomas (of the Hooked on Phonics "1-800-ABC-DEFG" ads) was announcer, and the shorter theme tune was still used.

 The 1970s version had a few weirdnesses early on.
 Most notably, the show was a lot more laid-back and less humor-based, with tamer questions akin to the 1960s original version no "Dumb Dora" or "boobs" type questions.
+(Example from the 1973 pilot: "John's daughter came home from college with a ____.")
+Some questions were even more akin to those asked on Family Feud (again from the 1973 pilot: "Name a movie star, past or present, with a great body.").
 The panelists joked around a lot less, and the chemistry hadn't yet formed Richard Dawson was the only regular, and neither Charles Nelson Reilly nor Brett Somers appeared until several weeks into the run.
 Over time, the questions got more bawdy, the panel loosened up (usually with the help of booze), and the game soon hit its stride.

 In addition, the first six months or so of the 1970s run didn't fade in with laughter immediately.
 Announcer Johnny Olson would typically say, "Get ready to match the stars ... " and introduce at least the first celebrity before someone would hold up a card with a humorous saying to entice laughter.
 By the late winter of 1974, the audience was so revved up that the laughter was already in progress when the opening shot faded in.
 Also during the first several months, the closing credits (including the full-credit roll) scrolled up the screen in the standard manner of most shows, only to be replaced by a side-scroll from right to left by the end of 1973, while the end-show plugs were moved to the third commercial break.